gtalarico/python-revit-resources/README.md

 This is a list of resources relevant to the brave people that insist in using Python for Revit.

-A special thanks to some of the earlier explorers who create the earlier or well known Python projects or resources from which I have personally benefited from:
+A special thanks to some of the earlier explorers who create some of the projects or resources from which I have personally benefited from:

 * [Daren Thomas](https://github.com/architecture-building-systems)
 * [Nathan Miller](https://provingground.io/)